uluturki/social-annotate/paper.md

 While the data collection approaches described so far appear feasible, they often require a constant back-and-forth between the browser and forms, or display data that have been previously extracted alongside forms on a separate platform, isolated from the original online source of the content.
 Both of these approaches introduce significant overhead in collection, preparation, and access of content to be annotated.
 Furthermore, these approaches isolate content annotation task from the natural use of the online platform which may user experience and introduce or remove biases compared to regular users.
 Recommendation algorithms, the sequence content is loaded, and content layout on the page are some examples of these sources of influence inherent to each platform.

-Aspects of this task that can be automated or augmented to help annotators and reduce overhead.
+Aspects of annotation task that can be automated or augmented to help annotators and reduce overhead.
 However, these automated approaches often require implementing custom data pipelines or tools.
 This introduces a cost of entry that excludes researchers with limited technical know-how or financial resources and makes studies of smaller scope less feasible in terms of effort or financial cost.
+We propose a customizable data annotation solution that works on a web browser with an easy interface to configure in this work.
+This tool is designed considering the needs of our target audience, social science scholars and crowd-sourcing workers in academic and industry setting.

+# Introduction

-Here we build `Social-Annotate`, an extendable and configurable browser extension for data collection, to achieve following goals:
+In this work, we introduce an extendable and configurable browser extension for data collection, called `Social-Annotate`, to achieve following goals:

 - Bringing online data sources and data collection platform together to speed-up the annotation process.
 - Survey forms that are easy to customize for non-technical users, and extendable for other websites.
 - Datasets collected for a study can be exported to JSON or CSV files, or submitted to an API endpoint automatically.
 - Browser extension can inject survey question directly into websites so that annotation can be collected while interacting with the source platform naturally, or manipulate the displayed content for controlled studies.

 # System design